 Generally, the prefilled value is the same as the value of the field.
 But there are some exceptions where the value is translated to a different value.
 Special field types are Link to table, Single Select / Multiple Select, Rating and Date fields.

-In this tutorial, we will pre-fill the Feedback form with the user’s name - a Link row field.
-A link row field can accept the value that is shown in the select dropdown.
+In this tutorial, we will pre-fill the Feedback form with the user’s name - a Link to table field.
+A link to table field can accept the value that is shown in the select dropdown.

 Create a new formula field to append the query parameters to the form’s URL.